What is Blind Signing?

 At Ledger, our mission is to bring absolute transparency and security to every one of your transactions – that means being able to read your contract data each time you sign.
 Our latest upgrade achieves that by providing clear signing for every integrated dApp.
 This eliminates the vulnerability faced by users to bring the most secure and fluid experience possible.

 Our upgrade sees two big improvements that make this possible.
 Not only can your Ledger device now read and display smart contract information for a range of dApps; the recent launch of our App Catalogue within Ledger Live enables you to access several DeFi and dApps from within the security of your Ledger device, so you can use Ledger’s ecosystem as a secure gateway to the dApps and services you love.

 Let’s make blind signing a thing of the past!

 Take a look at a ParaSwap transaction to show what this means for you:

 As shown in the example above, instead of simply showing “Data Present”, the Ledger device can show full transaction details within the absolute security of its Trusted Display – so instead of trusting, you can now verify.

 With new integrations happening constantly, our Ledger’s App Catalogue is leading the industry for dApps security.

 What if the dApp I Need Isn’t Integrated?

-Since Ledger Live is an open source and open platform – no matter the project, you can write your own plugin to make it Ledger Live compatible and allow your users to clear sign.
-So why wait?
+Ledger Live is an open-source and open platform.
+This means if you’re a developer seeking to bring clear signing to your app, you can build a plug-in to make it Ledger Live compatible.,and allow your users to clear sign.

 - Don’t use dApps that you’ve never heard of before, always double-check authenticity.